-Following his service in the Marine Corps in World War I, he returned to the mill in Abilene and through hard work and carefully planned investments, accumulated enough capital to secure controlling interest in the Western Star Milling Company at Salina, Kansas, in 1925.
+Following his service in the Marine Corps in World War I, he returned to the mill in Abilene and through hard work and, carefully planned investments, accumulated enough capital to secure controlling interest in the Western Star Milling Company at Salina, Kansas, in 1925.
 Having served a solid apprenticeship in the milling business, Mr. Vanier immediately displayed his industrious nature and faith in his own convictions for he took the Western Star Milling Company from its floundering status to an efficient, profitable firm that became the cornerstone upon which he gained ownership and assumed guidance for several other grain and milling firms in Kansas, Oklahoma and Nebraska.

-John Vanier served on the Board of Directors of the American Hereford Association and as it 's President in the 1952 fiscal year.
-He was one of five living inductees among the first 38 people who were chosen in 1978 for inclusion in the Honor Gallery of the Hereford Heritage Hall in the American Headquarters building.
+John Vanier served on the Board of Directors of the American Hereford Association and as its President in the 1952 fiscal year.
+He was one of five living inductees among the first 38 people who were chosen, in 1978, for inclusion in the Honor Gallery of the Hereford Heritage Hall in the American Headquarters building.

-The Red Circle "No Money" Auctions are a outstanding example of the many projects and activities John Vanier sponsored via is many business interests.
-The Gooch Feed Mills made a practice of providing a customer coupon sewed into each feed bag in the form of a red circle tag.
+The Red Circle "No Money" Auctions are a outstanding example of the many projects and activities John Vanier sponsored via his many business interests.
+The Gooch Feed Mills made a practice of providing a customer coupon sewn into each feed bag in the form of a red circle tag.
 The tag coupon was usable by farm and ranch youths as "money" in the special Red Tag sales at CK Ranch.
-There was no limit as to how many coupon tags a youngster could use so it was standard procedure for ranch kids in the area, where Gooch feed was distributed, to collect feed tags from sack purchased not only by their parents, but solicited from neighbors or anywhere that they were available.
+There was no limit as to how many coupon tags a youngster could use so it was standard procedure for ranch kids in the area, where Gooch feed was distributed, to collect feed tags from sacks purchased not only by their parents, but solicited from neighbors or anywhere that they were available.

 "J.J.," as he was known, was active in his broad community, actively supporting Kansas Wesleyan, St. John 's Military School and Marymount.
 He donated the land to the City of Salina where the Community Theater now stands.
 His philanthropy toward Kansas State University was substantial.
 He supported the football stadium projects.
 He always supported the Animal Husbandry Department with money, land, cattle and opportunities for extra activities often held at the CK Ranch.
 He was co-chair of the building of the grain science facility and grain milling department at KSU (a world leader).
 There have been countless people through the years that have related stories on the help and support that he constantly gave to individuals that have gone unrecorded, because he wanted it that way.